BIOL275-MSUM/lab-3-intro-to-ggplot-MaryJo-Nelson/lab-report.md

 > B. What type of graph did you choose in part (A)?
 Why?

-    I chose to create a histogram because the data we were given had a numerical variable.
-Histograms are better at showing the frequency distribution of numererical data, whereas bar graphs are better for showing the frequency distribution of categorical data.
+*I chose to create a histogram because the data we were given had a numerical variable.
+Histograms are better at showing the frequency distribution of numerical data, whereas bar graphs are better for showing the frequency distribution of categorical data.*

 > C. Describe the shape of the frequency distribution.
 What are its main
 > features?

-    The shape of the histogram is unimodal skewing right.
-There is one main bell-shaped clump of data between 0.03mg and 0.10mg, with an additional outlier at 0.17mg-0.18mg.
+*The shape of the histogram is unimodal skewing right.
+There is one main bell-shaped clump of data between 0.03mg and 0.10mg, with an additional outlier at 0.17mg-0.18mg.*

 > D. What term would be used to describe the largest measurement in the
 > frequency distribution?
 You can refer to the lecture slides, your
 > notes, or the textbook.

-    Mode.
+*Mode.*

 # Bird orders